omnistrate/ctl/mkdocs/docs/omnistrate-ctl_environment_delete.md

 ### SEE ALSO

-* [omnistrate-ctl environment](omnistrate-ctl_environment.md)	 - Manage environments for your services
+* [omnistrate-ctl environment](omnistrate-ctl_environment.md)	 - Manage environments for your service